JohannesBuchner/UltraNest/README.rst

   * some functions implemented in Cython
   * vectorized likelihood function calls
-  * Use multiple cores, fully parallelizable from laptops to clusters
+  * Use multiple cores, fully parallelizable from laptops to computing clusters
   * MPI support

 * Advanced visualisation and crash recovery:

+  * Live view of the exploration from Jupyter notebooks and terminals
+  * Publication-ready visualisations
+  * Corner plots, run and parameter exploration diagnostic plots
   * Checkpointing and resuming, even with different number of live points
-  * Run-time visualisations and exploration information
-  * Corner plots, run and parameter exploration diagnostic plots

-TODO
-^^^^

-* Documentation:

-  * Example power law fit
-  * Example spectral line fit, white and GP
-  * Example low-d Bayesian GP emulator as pre-filter to model evaluation
-  * Example verifying integration with VB+IS

 Usage
 ^^^^^

-Read the full documentation at:
+Read the full documentation with tutorials at:

 https://johannesbuchner.github.io/UltraNest/